Mediazona: Current status

 Tolokonnikova said in 2016 that the site has about 2.2 million visitors a month, making it smaller than some other Russian independent media outlets, but Tolokonnikova is looking for ways to expand the site.
 She has said that due to political pressures, options like crowdfunding are unavailable to Mediazona because of fears the state would take retribution against contributors.
 The site is currently funded mainly by donations and by speaking fees generated from appearances by Alyokhina and Tolokonnikova.

 Examples include a March 2015 story for The Guardian about the unexplained deaths of several people in police custody in a remote region of Siberia, and a July 2015 story in Vice, in which Mediazona spoke to a former prisoner from a prison camp located near the town of Gorlovka, Ukraine.
 The interview detailed an incident in September 2014, when troops from the pro-Russian separatist Donetsk People's Republic took over the prison camp.

 In March 2016, Mediazona journalist Yegor Skovoroda was attacked while traveling with a group of reporters and activists near Ordzhonikidzevskaya in Ingushetia, just west of the border with Chechnya.
 The group, which included reporters for Swedish state radio, Norway's Ny Tid newspaper, Russian newspaper Kommersant, and Russia's The New Times, were trying to enter Chechnya on a press trip, where the group planned to meet with people who had been tortured or whose relatives had been kidnapped.
 Two of the Western journalists and two of the activists were hospitalized, and the attackers set the vehicle on fire.

 Mediazona has a Russian media license, but Tolokonnikova said in 2016 that there were fears the license could be revoked at any time.

 In a 2016 interview with Reuters, Tolokonnikova said "The real punk is to build institutions."

 On 30 January 2021, the editor-in-chief of Mediazona Sergey Smirnov was detained by police near his home for allegedly breaking the law on protests.

+On 29 September 2021, Russia's Ministry of Justice added news outlet to the so-called list of "foreign agent".

-On 6 March 2022, as a result of Mediazona's coverage of the 2022 Russian invasion of Ukraine, Roskomnadzor blocked Mediazona in Russia, and demanded that the website shut itself down.
-A defiant editorial statement provided tips for Russians to evade the censorship, and promised to continue:
+On 6 March 2022, as a result of Mediazona's coverage of the 2022 Russian invasion of Ukraine, the federal agency Roskomnadzor blocked Mediazona in Russia, and demanded that the website shut itself down.
+A defiant editorial statement provided tips for Russian readers to evade the censorship of independent media, and promised to continue:

+In February 2025, the Ministry of Internal Affairs of the Republic of Belarus designated Mediazona Belarus as an extremist group.